n1ckfg/KinectToVideo/README.md

 # KinectToVideo
 ### Nick Fox-Gieg | fox-gieg.com
 This is a Processing app that records Holoflix format RGBD videos in the ProRes codec.
-It uses ffmpeg and the SimpleOpenNI library for maximum compatibility--it supports the Kinect v2, Kinect v1, and the Kinect v1 clones on OS X. It can also work with Kinect v1 on Windows, and with the Kinect v1 clones on some Windows systems with compatible USB hardware.
-(It doesn't work with Kinect v2 on Windows, but there are lots of other solutions for that combination.)
+It uses ffmpeg and the SimpleOpenNI library for maximum compatibility--it supports the Kinect v2, Kinect v1, and the Kinect v1 clones on OS X. It should also work with Kinect v1 on Windows, and with the Kinect v1 clones on some Windows systems with compatible USB hardware.

 ### Controls
 Press space to start/stop recording--that's it.
 The settings.json file also contains the ffmpeg, settings if you'd like to experiment with recording to different codecs.

 ### OS X SETUP
-Tested with Kinect v1 (1414), Asus Xtion, PrimeSense Carmine
+(Tested with Kinect v1 (1414), Asus Xtion, PrimeSense Carmine.)
+OS X setup requires some Terminal fiddling, but when you're done you can talk to the Kinect v1, the Kinect v1 clones, and also the Kinect v2 if you complete the extra setup steps.
 <ol>
 <li>
 	Java apps now need to be approved in the Terminal on OS X. Cd to the application directory and type:<br>